mikaeelkhalid/go-rest-api-crud/README.md

 - `controllers`: Contains controller for post.
 - `initializers`: This directory contains the database connection and load envs.
+- `migrate`: This directory contains the migrate file.
 - `models`: This directory contains the data model.
 - `main.go`: This is the entry point of the service.